 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+Conditional Handover: A handover which is executed by the UE.

 IP Latency: the time it takes to transfer a first/initial packet in a data burst from one point to another.

+Legacy Handover: A handover that is executed by the source gNB.
+In contrast to Conditional Handover.

 Mapped 5QI: 5QI that is used for a DRB within the gNB when a single 5QI is assigned to the DRB.